imtiaz3699/backend-storage-up-test/ADMIN_SETUP.md

 - Token expired
 - User deleted from database

+## Password Reset (Development Notes)
+- `POST /api/auth/forgot-password` sends a reset link to the user.
+- `GET /api/auth/reset-password/verify?token=...` confirms the token before showing the reset form.
+- `POST /api/auth/reset-password` updates the password.
+- During development, if SMTP credentials are not configured, the backend automatically provisions an Ethereal test inbox.
+Watch the server console for login details and the preview URL of each message.

 ## Environment Variables

 Make sure these are set in your `.env` file: